Siamese revolution of 1688: Ousting of French forces (1688)

 Large-scale attacks were launched on the two French fortresses in Siam, and on June 24, 1688, the French under du Bruant and the Chevalier de Beauregard had to abandon their garrison at Mergui.
 Du Bruant managed to escape under fire and with many casualties by seizing a Siamese warship, the Mergui.
-He and his troops were stranded on a deserted island for four months before being captured by a British warship.
+He and his troops were stranded on a deserted island for four months before being captured by a English ship.
 They ultimately returned to Pondicherry by way of Madras.

 In the Siege of Bangkok, Phetracha besieged the French fortress in Bangkok with 40,000 men and over a hundred cannon, for a period of four months.
 The Siamese troops also apparently received Dutch support in their fight against the French.
 On September 9, the French warship Oriflamme, carrying 200 troops and commanded by de l'Estrilles, arrived at the mouth of the Chao Phraya River, but was unable to dock at the Bangkok fortress as the entrance to the river was being blocked by the Siamese.

 Phaulkon's Catholic Japanese-Portuguese wife, Maria Guyomar de Pinha, who had been promised protection by being ennobled a countess of France, took refuge with the French troops in Bangkok, but Desfarges returned her to the Siamese under pressure from Phetracha on October 18.
 Despite the promises that had been made regarding her safety, she was condemned to perpetual slavery in the kitchens of Phetracha.
 Desfarges finally negotiated to return with his men to Pondicherry on November 13, on board the Oriflamme and two Siamese ships, the Siam and the Louvo, provided by Phetracha.